missymlythe/Calculator/README.md

       - The division (divide function) is used by clicking on the "/" button or using the keyboard "/" key.
 The function results in a/b.

     8. **Square**
       - The square function is used by clicking on the "x^2" button or using the keyboard shortcut "s".
-The function results in x*x
+The function results in x*x.

     9. **Square root**
       - The square root function is used by clicking on the "x" button or using the keyboard shortcut "r".
 This function represents x^.5 where the result squared is equal to x.

     10. **Percent**
       - The percent function is used by clicking on the "%" or using the keyboard.
 The percent function is used to add, subtract, multiply, or divide a percent of a number.
 It's used to calculate the percent of a number.

       Here are some examples:

-      73+4.5% = 76.285.
+        73 + 4.5% = 76.285

-      18/80% = 1.25
+        18 / 80% = 1.25

     11. **Sine, Cosine and Tangent**
       - Three (3) popular trogonometric function will appear.